 When it comes to whether ATVs and UTVs have seat belts or not, there are quite a few misconceptions.
 The fact that some people refer to a UTV as an ATV only adds to the confusion.
 I hope this post will help clear things up.

-ATVs in the form of quads and four-wheelers do not have seatbelts because the rider needs to move freely to operate the vehicle safely.
+ATVs (quads and four-wheelers) do not have seatbelts because the rider needs to move freely to operate the vehicle safely.
 An ATV offers no structural protection to keep the rider safe in the event of an overturn.
-UTVs, conversely, have seatbelts to keep the rider firmly seated inside its protective roll cage when riding on rough terrain and in the event of a crash.

-What separates an ATV from a UTV?
+What Is the Difference Between an ATV and a UTV?

 To better understand why seatbelts make sense on a UTV but are not commonly found on a conventional ATV, it helps to understand the critical design features and properties that separate the two types of vehicles.